Project Home: domainmod.org

 WARNING: Saving your API keys (and other relevant API connection information) in DomainMOD is necessary if you want to use the [Domain Queue](domain-queue.md), however we recommend that you only save this information temporarily while you're using the Domain Queue, and that you remove it as soon as you're done.

 4. Do not host DomainMOD on a public website or on an easy-to-guess URL.

 If you do end up hosting DomainMOD on a public website, you should use your website's robots.txt file to block bots and spiders from crawling your site.

 5. Do not give the URL to anyone who does not need to access DomainMOD.
 You should treat the URL like a password.

 6. Always use the most up-to-date version of DomainMOD.
 This will help protect you from any security vulnerabilities that are found and fixed.

-UpgradingWARNING: Before upgrading it's strongly recommended that you make a backup of your DomainMOD installation directory and database.
-If something goes wrong during the upgrade there may be no way to recover your data, and having a backup of your installation directory and database will allow you to easily restore your previous installation.
+UpgradingWARNING: Before upgrading it's strongly recommended that you backup your DomainMOD installation directory and database.
+If something goes wrong during the upgrade there may be no way to recover your data, and having a backup of your installation directory and database will allow you to easily restore your previous version.

 Option #1If you installed DomainMOD by downloading the .ZIP file, visit the following URL to download the most up-to-date version: domainmod.org/download/